 Charities must not distribute profits as dividends or otherwise (Charity Commission Publication, "Registering as a Charity," CC 21).
 Under charity law, all expenditures must further the organization's charitable purposes.

 Trustees ordinarily cannot receive payment for acting as a trustee nor may they be employed by the charity, unless the charity's governing documents permit it.
 If the governing documents do not contain such a provision, the charity must seek authorization from the Charity Commission or the High Court of England and Wales.
 Section 185 of the Charities Act 2011 includes a power to pay trustees for goods or services delivered to the charity, provided that: a) such payment is not expressly prohibited by the governing document; b) only a minority of trustees are so paid; and c) other conditions are met (Charity Commission Publication, "Trustee Expenses and Payments," CC11, March 2012).
-All payments to trustees including expenses must be disclosed in the Annual Accounts (Accounting and Reporting by Charities: Statement of Recommended Practice).
+All payments to trustees including expenses must be disclosed in the Annual Accounts.

 The law generally does not prohibit inurement for non-charitable NPOs.

-The proprietary interests in the assets of a charity generally belong to the charity itself.
+A charity generally holds proprietary interest in its assets.
 Donors can, however, retain a proprietary interest in their donations by reaching an agreement with the charity at the time of the donation.
 Such an agreement, which is sometimes known as a claw-back provision, allows the donor to retrieve the property in particular circumstances – for example, if the charity fails to use the assets for the designated purpose, or if the charity dissolves.
-Property will also be returnable to the donor on the failure of a charitable appeal unless they have made a disclaimer or the donor cannot be traced following advertisement (Charities Act 2011, Section 63).
+Property will also be returnable to the donor on the failure of a charitable appeal unless they have made a disclaimer or the donor cannot be traced following advertisement (Charities Act 2011 Section 63).

 The assets of other NPOs, upon their dissolution, are distributed according to the governing documents; however, the assets need not be conveyed to a charity or other NPO.